First Time User? Enroll now.

 Following the recommended immunization schedule helps prevent tetanus.
 Before age 6, children receive a series of tetanus shots (DTaP).
 Then, teens and adults get regular tetanus booster shots.

-A person who has a dirty cut or wound should get a tetanus shot as soon as possible if at least 5 years have passed since his or her last tetanus immunization.
+A person who has a dirty cut or wound should get a tetanus shot as soon as possible if at least 5 years have passed since their last tetanus immunization.

 Author: Healthwise Staff